Native American policy of the Nixon administration: American Indian protest movements

-The late 1960s were not only a time of tremendous policy change in regard to American Indians, but also a period of tremendous advocacy.
-Mirroring the Civil Rights Movement, protests against the Vietnam War, and the greater counterculture movement as a whole, American Indian protests movements blossomed during this decade.
+The late 1960s were not only a time of significant policy change in regard to American Indians but also a period of major advocacy.
+Mirroring the Civil Rights movement, protests against the Vietnam War, and the counterculture as a whole, American Indian protests movements blossomed during this decade.

 The occupation of Alcatraz Island

-Although Nixon was responsible for the direction of his Indian policy, the implementation and specifics were largely carried out by subordinates and White House staff members.
+Although Nixon was responsible for the direction of his Indian policy, the implementation and specifics were largely carried out by his White House staff.
 However, in 1969, Nixon was forced to involve himself in an unforeseen crisis.
 In an effort to protest a policy of terminating Indian reservations and relocating inhabitants to urban areas, a group of American Indians boated to the abandoned island of Alcatraz in the San Francisco Bay.
 The occupiers, calling themselves "Indians of All Tribes," were led by Richard Oakes, a Native American and student at San Francisco State College.
-The vast majority of his companions were Native American college students.
+The vast majority of his companions were Native American university students.

 The White House refused to cave to the protesters but would not forcibly remove them either.
-Rather, the Nixon Administration sought to respond through increased reform efforts in regard to Indian policy.
+Rather, the Nixon administration sought to respond through increased reform efforts in regard to Indian policy.
 The occupation lasted until 1971.
 In that time period, President Nixon signed 52 Congressional legislative measures on behalf of American Indians to support tribal self-rule.
 In addition, President Nixon increased the BIA budget by 225 percent, doubled funds for Indian health care, and established the Office of Indian Water Rights.
 However, the primary concerns of the "Indians of All Tribes" were not addressed.
 The administration insisted that urban Indians form federally-recognized tribes, and use regular social service from the state and local agencies, not the BIA.
 President Nixon's inability to effectively reform the BIA would result in increased Indian activism and protest.